svermeulen/vim-subversive/README.md

 ```

 These work the same as the `<leader>r` maps above except will step through each replacement one by one.

+## Questions

+* #### What if I don't want to use the prompt and want to directly replace with a register value?

+    If you provide an explicit register to any of the substitute motions above it will not prompt and instead will use the contents of the given register.
+For example, `"a<leader>siwip` will immediately replace all instances of the current word under the cursor with the contents of register `a` that exist within the current paragraph.

+    If this isn't enough, you can also use the following plugs instead:

+    ```viml
+    nmap <leader>s <plug>(SubversiveSubstituteRangeNoPrompt)
+    xmap <leader>s <plug>(SubversiveSubstituteRangeNoPrompt)

+    nmap <leader>ss <plug>(SubversiveSubstituteWordRangeNoPrompt)
+    ```

+    Which will work identically to the previous plugs except instead of prompting it will use the default register.

+* #### What if I just want to delete instead of replace?

+    You can do this by passing the black hole register to one of the substitute over range commands.
+For example: `"_<leader>siwip` or `"_<leader>csiwip` if you want to confirm each delete.

+    Unfortunately you cannot just input an empty value into the prompt because there isn't a way to distinguish this input from cancelling via escape

 ## Settings